Q. What are sealants?

 Q. What is the life expectancy of tooth sealants?

 A. The longevity of sealants can vary.
-Sealants which have remained in place for three to five years would be considered successful; however, sealants can last much longer.
+Sealants that have remained in place for three to five years would be considered successful; however, sealants can last much longer.
 It is not uncommon to see sealants placed during childhood still intact on the teeth of adults.

 Our office will check your child’s sealants during routine dental visits and will recommend repair or reapplication when necessary.